-The Terms and Conditions of the Notes are based on the laws of the Netherlands in effect at the date of this Base Prospectus.
-No assurance can be given as to the impact of any possible judicial decision or change to the laws of the Netherlands or administrative practice after the date of this Base Prospectus.
+The Terms and Conditions of the Notes are based on the laws of the Netherlands in effect as at the date of this Offering Circular.
+No assurance can be given as to the impact of any possible judicial decision or change to the laws of the Netherlands or administrative practice after the date of this Offering Circular.